-Adverse Reactions and/or potentially sight-threatening complications that may reasonably be regarded as lens related must be reported to STAAR Surgical immediately.
+Adverse Reactions and/or potentially sight-threatening complications that may reasonably be regarded as lens related must be reported immediately to STAAR Surgical and, if applicable, the competent authority of the EU Member State where the patient is established.
 This information is being requested from surgeons in order to document potential long-term effects of EVO Viva implantation.